To be honest, I’ve never climbed a mountain. Not yet, at least.

 Fair warning to those who are deathly afraid of creepy crawlies: Mt.
 Halcon is particularly known for the presence of leeches or limatik, especially during the rainy season.

-At present, Mt.
-Banahaw remains closed to all visitors because authorities are giving the area time to heal from tourist activities, pilgrimages, and occurrences of slash-and-burn farming that went unchecked until 2004.
-Before that, many agreed that the mountain had become so polluted and that it showed signs of environmental stress.
-And even if it looks like climbers won’t be seeing the peak of Mt.
-Banahaw any time soon (and for good reason!), I think it’d still be a good idea to put it in any bucket list just so you don’t forget to tick it off when the opportunity arises.
-Why was it so popular, you might ask?
+For the longest time, Mt.
+Banahaw has been closed to all visitors because authorities gave the area time to heal from tourist activities, pilgrimages, and occurrences of slash-and-burn farming that went unchecked until 2004.
+Many agreed that the mountain had become so polluted and that it showed signs of environmental stress.
+Free from human activity, the mountain was able to heal and has now some areas open to the public.

 A dormant volcano, Mt.
 Makiling has inspired numerous versions of a popular legend that brings to light Maria Makiling, the area’s otherworldly guardian who is said to roam the mountain’s paths to this day.
 Because of this, people have associated the area with a certain mystical appeal that is as inviting as its lush forests and healthy vegetation.

 Mt.
 Makiling is also a favourite of researchers and scientists as the site is protected by the University of the Philippines Los Baños (UPLB).
-Thanks to the conservation program put in place by UPLB, the mountain is now a haven where various species of native flora and fauna thrive.
+Thanks to the conservation program put in place by UPLB, this mountain in the Philippines is now a haven where various species of native flora and fauna thrive.
 The best part?
 Getting to the top is considered a minor climb, with only a day hike needed to reach the summit.

 Even though it has been disputed many times, Mt.
 Madjaas is still recognised as Panay’s highest peak at 2,113 metres.
-This alone should be warning enough — summiting Mt.
-Madjaas is quite the arduous task.
+This alone should be warning enough — summiting this mountain in the Philippines is quite an arduous task.
 Half of the time, you’ll have to face damp rainforests with thick roots jutting out from the ground.
-The rest of the climb is dedicated to maneuvering in inclined areas blanketed with loose soil and pebbles.
+The rest of the climb is dedicated to manoeuvring in inclined areas blanketed with loose soil and pebbles.

 You should also know that extremely narrow pathways await visitors especially when you reach the mountain’s slippery cliffside.
 Considering the title it holds, Mt.
 Madjaas’s peak is considered relatively unexplored.
 In fact, most of the time, it’s hard to spot anything at the cloud-covered top.
 Don’t worry, though, the forests and open slopes you’ll encounter along the way are home to many endemic species, so there’s still plenty to see.

-An active, unpredictable volcano that was just put on Alert Level 2 late last year, Mt.
+An active, unpredictable volcano Mt.
 Kanlaon isn’t only for mountaineers, it’s for thrill-seekers, too.
-The fact that volcanic activity could be observed any time at the highest peak in the Visayas—2,435 metres above sea level—adds to the adrenaline rush the site promises.
+The fact that volcanic activity could be observed any time at the highest peak in the Visayas — 2,435 metres above sea level — adds to the adrenaline rush the site promises.
 And since it’s an active volcano, Mt.
 Kanlaon’s immediate and surrounding areas are covered with fertile soil and thick rainforests teeming with life.

 It is also the inspiration of local lore; it was named after the deity called Kan Laon and is also known as a wellspring of the earth’s energy, like Mt.
 Banahaw.
 To top it off, the vista is made even more picturesque thanks to the lagoons, hot springs, and rolling hills.
 If you’re up for a challenge, take the Wasay trail and hike for two days before getting to the summit.
 As an added treat, pamper yourself by visiting the hot pools of Mambukal after the trek.